Al Pacino as Michael Corleone, cold and calculating New York Mafia boss

 Do Yourself a Favor and…

-Buy the series and watch the first two and watch regularly to keep in cinematic shape.
+Check out the series and watch the first two and watch regularly to keep in cinematic shape.
 The third one; eh, you should watch it once to know it existed.
 Watching it once will also tell you why you wouldn’t really need to watch it again.

 Michael’s handling of the Carlo situation is a primer in duplicity.